 3 shallots, finely sliced

 2 bay leaves

 A big pinch of salt

 2-3 heaped teaspoons crème fraîche or cream cheese, to serve

 3-5 pieces basil leaves, finely sliced (optional)

-1. In a large pot, add oil and butter.
+1. In a large pot, heat oil and butter.
 Then add celery, leeks, shallots, garlic, bay leaves, salt and freshly ground black pepper.

-2. Saute for 20 minutes under low heat, stirring occasionally.
+2. Saute for 20 minutes over low heat, stirring occasionally.
 Make sure they do not take on any color.

 3. Add peas and water.
 Bring to a gentle boil and cook for 5 minutes.

 4. Remove the pot from heat, discard the bay leaves and blend the soup as fine as possible.